andyfv/sailfishos-ux-case-study/SailfishOS-UX-Case-Study.md

 Thinking about worst case scenario, I tried to make a heatmap of the reachability situation on the XA2 Plus.

-Now I will excuse myself again.
-This was done within limited usage time.
+Now, I will excuse myself again.
+This was done within limited time.
 And without proper crowdsourcing this shouldn't be taken seriously.
 Based on my hand size(considering myself having normal hand size).

 ```
 Green Area - the reachable part of the screen